 In the era of President Donald Trump, the left is devoid of substantive and legitimate proposals.
 When progressives are not calling Trump the reincarnation of Adolf Hitler, they resort to the cliché regressive policy prescription: soak the rich.
 Studies routinely show that taxing the rich does not achieve much success and that the wealthy already pay most of the country’s bills.

-So, what is there left to steal without capital fleeing the Land of the Free?We value your comments!
-Please weigh in on our comment section below.
+So, what is there left to steal without capital fleeing the Land of the Free?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com